Giant Bicycles: Sponsorships

 Giant's first foray into professional road cycling was with the defunct Spanish Team ONCE directed by Manolo Saiz using Giant TCR frames in custom sizes for each individual rider.
 Laurent Jalabert was one of the most notable cyclists in the ONCE Team.

 Giant currently sponsors a number of cycling teams as well as individual athletes.

 In road cycling, Giant celebrated multiple achievements as the bike supplier of UCI WorldTeam Team Sunweb (both men and women), which competes in the highest level of road cycling.
 They are most noted for when both men and women teams won the Team Time Trial event at the 2017 UCI World Championships in Bergen, Norway.
 Notable riders include Tom Dumoulin, winner of the pink jersey in the 2017 Giro d'Italia; Warren Barguil, winner of the polka-dot jersey in the 2017 Tour de France, and Michael Mathews, winner of the green jersey in the 2017 Tour de France.

 In 2019, Giant switched sponsorship from Team Sunweb to CCC Pro Team.

 Giant also sponsors many individual teams and athletes who range from ex-pros to current world champions.

 Kristian Blummenfelt is arguably Giant's most popular sponsored athlete, as he is currently one of the best triathletes in the world.
 He recently won an Olympic gold medal in Tokyo this summer as well as holds the records in the 70.3 and the 140.6 distances.

 Hector Leonardo Paez is another well known sponsored athlete, as he is a previous world champion XC mountain bike champion.

 Rahsaan Bahati is a former 10-time U.S. National Road Champion as well as the founder of the Bahati Foundation which works to build strong communities by providing underserved youth with bicycles.

 Some of the teams that Giant sponsor include: The Giant Off-Road Factory Team, The Black Foxes, and Team Onyx.
 Team Onyx is an all-black expedition racing team who have appeared on the show Worlds Toughest Race while competing in an Eco-Challenge.

-In 2022 Giant entered a sponsorship with Team BikeExchange.
+In 2022 Giant entered a sponsorship with Team Jayco–AlUla.